na-na-hi/renget/archive/sdg-link.md

 discord.gg/stablediffusion

 ##Bakery
-Cut'n'paste for PWAnon (^_^) and other thread bakers - May17th - https://pastebin.com/EMejiLCG
+Cut'n'paste for PWChefAnon (^_^) and other thread bakers - May17th - https://pastebin.com/EMejiLCG